-We have come to the end of the first season of Westworld, the show which HBO hopes will help fill the void that Game of Thrones will leave once it ends.
-Obviously, that is a tough task for any show to accomplish but the strength of this first season means that it’s off to the best possible start.
-I have really enjoyed watching Westworld and my expectations were high going into ‘The Bicameral Mind‘; the season finale.
+We have come to the end of the first season of Westworld, a show which HBO hopes will help fill the void that Game of Thrones will leave once it ends.
+Obviously, that is a tough task for any show to accomplish.
+But, the strength of this first season means that it is off to the best possible start.
+I have really enjoyed watching Westworld and my expectations were high going into ‘The Bicameral Mind‘.

 My Thoughts on ‘The Bicameral Mind’

 On the whole, I found the season finale to be really satisfying in a number of ways.
 For one, we got the overdue confirmation that William was Ed Harris’ Man in Black in the past.
 While this has been obvious for a while, it was good to finally see this particular theory proved to be correct.
 We also learnt that Dolores was actually Wyatt, the supposed ultimate villain within Westworld.
 This was something that I and some other fans had suspected for some time.
 Nonetheless, it would have been a surprising reveal for a good amount of people.